 If you drink and drive on the roads of New Jersey there is a chance you can be pulled over and be arrested for DWI.
-During your arrest, mistakes could have been made that can avoid a conviction.
-If you were arrested for driving while intoxicated while driving in New Jersey, continue reading this article.
-Drivers should know their rights to avoid a conviction.
+During your arrest mistakes could have been made that can help you avoid a conviction.
 Below are some of the common mistakes police make when initiating a traffic stop and DWI arrest.

 Mistake 1: No Probable Cause For DWI Arrest